-In terms of sheer speed and performance, you’re going to generally get faster speeds out of a modem than a router.
-Of course, that means that you need to hook up your gaming devices directly to your modem, but if you want fast download speeds for streaming games or playing MMOs or competitive games, finding a way to connect your favorite compatible devices can be well worth the effort.
+In terms of sheer speed and performance, you’re generally going to get faster speeds from a modem than from a router.
+Of course, that also means that you will need to hook up your gaming devices directly to your modem, but if you want fast download speeds for streaming games or playing MMOs or competitive games, finding a way to connect your favorite compatible devices can be well worth the effort.

 Is it Better to Buy Your Own Modem?

 Without a doubt.
 While buying a modem may mean paying more of an upfront cost, it will quickly make up for the money you spend on rental fees.
 A modem rental can cost you as much as $120 a year depending on the offer you get from your cable internet provider.
 And buying your own modem as opposed to keeping a rental means that you can get a fast, high-speed model built for your particular gaming needs, rather than worrying about whether the model your ISP provides supports your needs.

 If you regularly play MMOs, engage in competitive games, or use streaming services like Xbox Game Pass or Playstation Now, the best routers are going to be those built with online gaming in mind.
 They offer some of the most impressive power around and tend to come with specialized features designed specifically for gaming.

 Does a Modem Affect Internet Speed?

 Absolutely.
 Every modem is listed with a maximum limit for upload and download speed.
 If the internet connection speeds offered by your ISP exceed the capabilities of your modem, you won’t get the most out of your plan.
 That’s why it’s important to review what you’re paying for through your ISP and find a modem that matches it in terms of performance.